nicolashahn/nicolashahn.github.io/_posts/2019-07-01-program-in-python-go-rust.md

 A few months ago, I joined a company that had several services written in Go, and I needed to get up to speed quickly on the language.
-Writing [diffimg-go](https://github.com/nicolashahn/diffimg-go) seemed like an fun and possibly even useful way to do this.
+Writing [diffimg-go](https://github.com/nicolashahn/diffimg-go) seemed like a fun and possibly even useful way to do this.
 Here are a few points of interest that came out of the experience, along with some that came up while using it at work: